Home

 Whether you work at a computer all day, or play tennis, or throw a baseball, or crochet, it's the same.

 You perform the same activity over and over and over.
-The body doesn't like this.
+The body doesn't necessarily like this.
+There are some negative factors created.

 In short, the body tightens up and shrink wraps down around that very specific motion.
 Soon there is no room to move, and Inflammation and damage happen.